Hemp insulation manufactured in Canada!

 5.5 " batts for a standard 2x6 wall currently cost $1.90 per square foot and 3.5" batts for 2x4 stud bays cost $1.35 per square foot.
 "Our prices per square foot fall right between the cost of mineral wool and polystyrene panels," said the director of Nature Fibers.

 On product availability -: "We are currently in discussion with BMR subsidiaries about hosting our products in some of their renovation centers, " says Sebastien Bélec.
-When asked about the development potential of his company, he replied, "the market for bio-based insulation is growing rapidly among individual builders, as well as architects and general contractors, and the demand is coming from all across Canada. "
+When asked about the development potential of his company, he replied, "the market for bio-based Hemp insulation panels and Hemp based building materials is growing rapidly among individual builders, as well as architects and general contractors, and the demand is coming from all across Canada & USA"